eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 # set the default working project
 ```

- Now utilize the follwing command to deploy the function:
+ Now utilize the following command to deploy the function:

 ```shell
 firebase deploy --only functions